sagiegurari/cargo-make/README.md

 This allows to run independent tasks in parallel and speed up the overall performance of the flow.<br>
 Be aware that parallel invocation of tasks will cause issues if the following feature are used:

-* Setting the task current working directory via **cwd** attribute will result in all parallel tasks being affected.
+* Setting the task's current working directory via **cwd** attribute will result in all parallel tasks being affected.
 * Avoid using **`CARGO_MAKE_CURRENT_TASK_`** type environment variables as those may hold incorrect values.

 In addition, in some scenarios, child processes may be left as zombie processes.<br>